Who is ALICE?

 Making Tough Choices

-Making Tough Choices - an ALICE simulator - puts you in the shoes of an ALICE household, facing obstacles such as affording childcare, finding transportation to work and putting food on the table.
+Can you survive 30 days?
+Making Tough Choices is an ALICE simulator, putting you in the shoes of an ALICE household.
+You'll face obstacles such as affording childcare, finding transportation to work and putting food on the table.

 This HBO documentary trailer for Paycheck to Paycheck "tells the moving story of a year in the life of one mother whose daily struggles illuminate the challenges faced by more than 42 million American women and the 28 million children who depend on them."

-United Way is Here to Help All Families
+United Way and our Partners Help All Families

 United Way wanted to understand why many hard working people still struggle financially.
 We wanted to understand how this struggle affected their lives and limited their opportunities and choices.
 Finally, we wanted an objective, research-based look at how this financial hardship impacted our community as a whole.